 Foods that do not appear to raise your blood sugar at all, like meat and leafy green vegetables, rank lower on this scale.

 White spaghetti ranks 49 on the glycemic index.
-To put this into context, spaghetti will raise your blood sugar slightly less than a slice of whole grain bread (which ranks 53)[*].
+To put this into context, spaghetti will raise your blood sugar slightly less than a slice of whole-grain bread, which ranks 53[*].

-For the longest time, nutritionists and other proponents of the Standard American Diet (SAD) encouraged consumers to choose “healthy whole grains,” including whole wheat pasta and bread as part of a healthy diet.
+For the longest time, nutritionists and other proponents of the Standard American Diet (SAD) encouraged consumers to choose “healthy whole grains,” including whole-wheat pasta and bread as part of a healthy diet.

 This rationale stems from the difference between simple and complex carbohydrates (with whole grains being a complex carb and white bread and pasta simple carbs).

-What’s the Difference Between Simple and Complex Carbohydrates?
+The Difference Between Simple and Complex Carbohydrates

 There’s only one difference between a simple and complex carbohydrate — how many sugar molecules it contains.